Rescue cats don Santa suits for purrfect Korean Christmas

 A special feast is on the cards for the feline Santas over the festive period.

-"On Christmas Day, I'm having a chicken breast party for my cats," Park said.
-(Reporting by Hyun Young Yi; Editing by Karishma Singh)
+“On Christmas Day, I’m having a chicken breast party for my cats,“ Park said.- Reuters